What is a Minor?

 Is a Minor Degree Worth It?

 A minor is a good way to show how well-rounded you are when on the job market after graduation.
 If you major in a STEM field, for example, a job you get after you graduate will likely still require you to write and communicate well.
-Regardless of your major, “having a minor in English or communications will make you more attractive to hiring managers,” Lee said.
+Regardless of your major, Lee said minoring in a subject like English or communications can help you demonstrate these skills to hiring managers.

-For Oldham, knowing that she is an asset to her organization is tremendous.
-Having that extra expertise helps her feel more confident not just when pursuing promotions with her employer, but in other areas of her life as well.
+For Oldham, having that extra expertise helps her feel more confident not just when pursuing promotions with her employer, but in other areas of her life as well.
 “I am more confident when I’m up against any competition when seeking opportunities elsewhere in life, too,” she said.

 Minors can serve two purposes, both equally useful and important.
 One benefits you professionally and the other benefits you personally.
 On a professional level, “employers continue to say that they want graduates with a broad skill and knowledge base who can work with other people, make good decisions and grow with the company,” DiPirro said.